 June 1-3, 2012

-Open Door’s very own Wallace Peck was selected by a blind jury as an emerging artist for the 2012 Columbus Arts Festival.
-His booth attracted countless visitors, and this event launched him into art stardom!
-Sharon Dorsey was instrumental in facilitating his booth at the festival and continues to act as Wallace’s “art agent.”
+Open Door’s very own Wallace Peck selected by a blind jury as an emerging artist for the 2012 Columbus Arts Festival.
+His booth attracts countless visitors, and he is launched into art stardom!

 September 3, 2012

-Open Door won the first place booth award at Upper Arlington Labor Day Arts Festival!
+Open Door wins the first place booth award at Upper Arlington Labor Day Arts Festival!

-Open Door celebrates its 3rd annual open house at its location on Goodale Boulevard with the exhibition, HOME.
-The new studio definitely felt like home!
+Open Door celebrates its 3rd annual open house with the exhibition, HOME.
+The new studio definitely feels like home!

 February 28, 2014

-A mural featuring artwork by Open Door’s Wallace Peck was installed on a building on the south-west corner of High Street and 5th Avenue in part of the 2014 vinyl mural project spearheaded by The Short North Alliance.
-Lady Liberty will be on display for two whole years!
+A mural titled Lady Liberty featuring artwork by Open Door’s Wallace Peck is installed on a building on the south-west corner of High Street and 5th Avenue in part of the 2014 vinyl mural project spearheaded by The Short North Alliance.
+Lady Liberty was on display for two whole years!